TAILOR-UoB/new_ways_of_publishing/booksource/introduction/formatting-tools.md

 (sec:for)=
 # Formatting tools

-Formatting tools format the input files into publishable outputs (e.g. website, slides, posters, or documents) from a set of input artefacts (e.g. plain text, markdown, LaTeX, tables, figures).
-In this Section we divide the tools into three paradigms *Single-In-Single-Out (SISO)*, *Single-In-Multi-Out (SIMO)* and *Multiple-In-Multiple-Out (MIMO)*.
-In this roadmap we only focus on the second type, as it is covers the most adopted and flexible systems for authoring training material.
+**Formatting tools** are computer programs or platforms that given a set of instructions and input artefacts that include metadata are able to combine them in a desired output form (e.g. website, pdf, poster, or slides).
+Some _formatting tools_ are specialised in one type of output, while other ones can generate multiple forms depending on the provided metadata.
+In Section [](sec:pub) we have described the two type of paradigms  *Single-In-Single-Out (SISO)*, and *Single-In-Multi-Out (SIMO)*.
+In this section we describe some _formatting tools_ that can be used for the SIMO paradigm.

 ```{mermaid}
 flowchart LR